TejDyal/RacketFuryPSVRLeagueBackend/README.md

 1. Create a relational database of whole league structure in MySql
 2. test database with test data simulation of a season of matches for two different leagues
-3. create a home page with all links to website functions
+1. Create a skeletal home page with all links to website functions
+3. Create a website layout mockup for all pages and permutations of Home page (eg, logged in, logged out view etc)
 4. player registration form
 5. set up a one-off procedure for the first season league of the website's lifetime, in placing players into their appropriate divisions according to their self-rated standards.
 Leave two-player vacancies in each division to allow late sign-ups.
 6. match results form